#metoo, Sexual Abuse as Abuse of Power

 For sure it is not black and white and someone may actually be naive enough to not know and tacitly agree with the quid pro quo entailed in engaging with someone like Weinstein but it beggars belief that none of the complainants knew.
 Lions live in lions’ dens, so beware.

-When the stakes, like kickstarting a highly paid and glamorous life as an actor or actress, are high, people can convince themselves to do whatever is required to succeed.
+When the stakes, like kickstarting a highly paid and glamorous life as an actor or actress, are so high, people can convince themselves to do whatever is required to succeed.

 Many women are attracted to powerful men.
 Power is a powerful aphrodisiac, maybe even the strongest.
 Is it merely an ancient survivalist choice, to be protected from savage beasts and perhaps other men, or is it simply about security?
 ‘Security for sex’ arrangements are commonplace.